Beorlor/C-tips/README.md

 in other project, like Pipex, Minishell or Philosopher.

 To Do :
--dynamic - g_diams
 -Fork_Pipe
 -HashMap
--Graph Traversals - BFS & DFS -Breadth First Search and Depth  First Search
+-Graph Traversals - BFS & DFS -Breadth First Search and Depth  First Search (g_diams)

 -Malloc
 -Daemon